Interagency Council on Homelessness

 Click here to read Governor Evers' press release on the launching of "Welcoming Wisconsin Home".

-May 13, 2021 - The Wisconsin Interagency Council on Homelessness is pleased to announce the launching of the Wisconsin Eviction Data Project web site.
+May 13, 2021 - The Wisconsin Interagency Council on Homelessness is pleased to announce the launching of the Wisconsin Eviction Data Project website.
 At this site you will be able to view per-county counts of eviction filings and judgements collected per-month in real time.
-You can find the website here.

 About the Interagency Council on Homelessness